OWASP/owasp-summit-2017/Outcomes/Agile-AppSec/Agile-Practices-for-Security-Teams.md

 ### Working materials

-Here are the current 'work in progress' materials for this session (please add as much information as possible before the sessions):
+Here are the current "work in progress" materials for this session (please add as much information as possible before the sessions):

 <a href="https://www.owasp.org/index.php/OWASP_Proactive_Controls#tab=OWASP_Proactive_Controls_2016">OWASP Proactive Controls</a>

 ### Content

-- Draft list of ‘Agile Security Practices’
+- Draft list of "Agile Security Practices"